Soares/simplifience.com/post/bias/hindsight.md

 ---
 title: Obviously
 ---
-During recessions, people spend a larger portion of their income than in prosperous times.
+People spend a larger portion of their income during recessions.

 Seems obvious, right?
 During a recession, you can't save as much.
 Salaries stagnate while prices rise.
-Even if people cut down on spending, they end up spending a greater portion of their income just to stay afloat.
-Unemployment raises, and the unemployed have to dig into their savings -- if they have any.
+You've got to spend a larger portion of your income just to stay afloat.
+Sometimes people have to dig into their savings -- if they have any.

-Like the results of all psychology experiments, the results of this experiment were obvious.
-It's not entirely clear why psychologists wasted money to perform the study, when the answer could have easily been predicted in advance.
+Like the all psychology experiments, the results of this experiment was obvious.
+It's not entirely clear why psychologists wasted money performing the study when the answer could have easily been predicted in advance.

 {% call post.meditation('income-portion-prediction', 'What are the chances you would have predicted this in advance?') %}{% endcall %}